uva-math/uva-math-code/graduate/research_areas.md

 **Faculty:**&nbsp;&nbsp;
 {% for ppl in sorted_people %}{% if ppl.grad_special_areas contains "algeom" %}<a href="mailto:{{ ppl.email }}"><span style="whitespace:nowrap"><span class="fa fa-envelope" aria-hidden="true" style="font-size:0.8em"></span> {{ ppl.name | slice: 0 }}. {{ ppl.lastname }}</span></a>; {% endif %}{% endfor %}

+The <a href="{{site.url}}/seminars/galois/">Galois-Grothendieck seminar</a> is a learning seminar for graduate students, postdocs and faculty that focuses on topics from algebraic and arithmetic geometry and number theory.
+It is open to graduate students of all years independent of the chosen area of research.

 ---

 <h2>2 Graduate Program in Analysis</h2>